alex-xun-xu/WeakSupPointCloudSeg/README.md

 This code has been tested on Pyhon3.6, TensorFlow1.14, CUDA 10.0, cuDNN 7.0 and Ubuntu 18.04

 ### Usage
-You should first obtain the data for ShapeNet and/or S3DIS by running
+You should first download the data for ShapeNet and/or S3DIS by running:
+	'''
 	bash prepareDataset_ShapeNet.sh
+	'''

 You can then train the full model by running:
+	'''python
+	python train_ShapeNet.py
+	'''

+For inference you should first locate the saved training result by the exact date and time in the format year-month-day_hour-min-sec, e.g.2020-06-17_07-45-44, and then run:
+	'''python
-	python train.py
+	python test_ShapeNet.py -dt year-month-day_hour-min-sec
+	'''

 Reference:

 [1] Li Yi, Vladimir G Kim, Duygu Ceylan, I Shen, Mengyan Yan, Hao Su, Cewu Lu, Qixing Huang, Alla Sheffer, Leonidas Guibas, et al. A scalable active framework for region annotation in 3d shape collections.
 ACM Transactions on Graphics, 2016.

 [2] Iro Armeni, Ozan Sener, Amir R Zamir, Helen Jiang, Ioannis Brilakis, Martin Fischer, and Silvio Savarese.
 3d semantic parsing of large-scale indoor spaces.
 In CVPR, 2016.